Scientifically-grounded, farmer-engaged strategies to build soil health.

 1

-Identify & Reduce Barriers to the Adoptions of Soil Health Practices
+Identify & Reduce Barriers to the Adoption of Soil Health Practices

 We aim to identify the barriers farmers face in adopting soil health practices and communicate the societal, economic, and human health benefits and outcomes of soil health practices.